TheIconfactory/Tapestry/Documentation/API.md

 	]
 ```

 Any HTML element can be used.
-For example the plugin for podcasts uses these two rules:
+For example the connector for podcasts uses these two rules:

 ```json
 		{